Posted on Friday May 30, 2025

 Stay With Us

-Whether you’re ducking into a trendy gallery between beach walks, enjoying a museum morning or wandering the graffiti-clad streets of Woodstock, art invites you to think about the different components that make up a city – especially one as multifaceted as Cape Town.
+Whether you are ducking into a trendy exhibition between beach walks, enjoying a quiet museum morning, or wandering the graffiti-clad streets of Woodstock, art invites you to think deeply about Cape Town’s multifaceted identity.

-At Ocean View House, you’re able to enjoy it all – just minutes from Camps Bay’s beachside beauty and a short drive from Cape Town’s CBD.
-After a day of discovery, return to your sea-view suite and let the creativity of the city simmer in your thoughts over a sundowner cocktail.
+At Ocean View House, you are able to enjoy this entire cultural spectrum.
+Our property sits just minutes away from the natural beauty of Camps Bay and a short drive from the city center.
+After an inspiring day of cultural discovery, you can return directly to your sea-view suite and watch the sunset with a signature cocktail in hand.

 If you’re ready to book your stay, get in touch with our reservations team at info@oceanview-house.com.
 Alternatively, browse our stay options and secure your own dates on our online booking platform.